michael-slx/vagrant-arch64-base/readme.md

 - `20210602`:
   - Remove mirrorlist upgrade pacman hook
     It doesn't make sense to run Reflector on the old mirrorlist, then deleting the new one.
 Also it is quite a time hog when running updates.
+- `20210801`:
+  - Fix editing of pacman and locale config

 ## Legal